icopy-site/awesome-cn/docs/awesome/urban-and-regional-planning-resources.md

 ### Resilience and Natural Hazards

-- [Sea Level Rise Viewer](https://coast.noaa.gov/slr/) - NOAA provided map viewer is to provide federal, state, and local coastal resource managers and planners with a preliminary look at sea level rise and coastal flooding impacts.
+- [Adaptation Clearinghouse](https://www.adaptationclearinghouse.org/) - Maintained by Georgetown's Climate Center, this is an extensive online database and networking site that serves policymakers and others who are working to help communities adapt to climate change.
+- [Community Resilience Estimates for Heat](https://www.census.gov/data/experimental-data-products/cre-heat.html) - An experimental dataset developed by the U.S. Census Bureau that measures social vulnerability and exposure to extreme heat at the household level.
 - [Earth Quake Data](https://www.ngdc.noaa.gov/hazard/earthqk.shtml) - NOAA provided data includes a global record of significant earth quakes going back to 2150 BC to present with geographic information.
-- [National Risk Index](https://www.fema.gov/flood-maps/products-tools/national-risk-index) - The National Risk Index is an online mapping application from FEMA that identifies communities most at risk to 18 natural hazards.
+- [Extreme Heat Data Pathfinder](https://www.earthdata.nasa.gov/learn/pathfinders/disasters/extreme-heat-data-pathfinder) - A central repository hosting multiple datasets guiding users to relevant near-real-time data for extreme heat analysis and visualization based on NASA's remotely sensed data.
 - [HIFLD](https://hifld-geoplatform.opendata.arcgis.com/) - This site provides National foundation-level geospatial data within the open public domain that can be useful to support community preparedness, resiliency, research, and more.
+- [National Risk Index](https://www.fema.gov/flood-maps/products-tools/national-risk-index) - The National Risk Index is an online mapping application from FEMA that identifies
 - [RAPT](https://rapt-fema.hub.arcgis.com/pages/data) - The Resilience Analysis & Planning Tool (RAPT) gives everyone easy access to important community data and analysis tools related to community resilience.
-The community resilience indicators in the RAPT were pulled from the Community Resilience Indicator Analysis (CRIA).
+The community resilience indicators in the RAPT were pulled from the Community Resilience Indicator Analysis (CRIA). communities most at risk to 18 natural hazards.
-- [Adaptation Clearinghouse](https://www.adaptationclearinghouse.org/) - Maintained by Georgetown's Climate Center, this is an extensive online database and networking site that serves policymakers and others who are working to help communities adapt to climate change.
-- [Extreme Heat Data Pathfinder](https://www.earthdata.nasa.gov/learn/pathfinders/disasters/extreme-heat-data-pathfinder) - A central repository hosting multiple datasets guiding users to relevant near-real-time data for extreme heat analysis and visualization based on NASA's remotely sensed data.
+- [Sea Level Rise Viewer](https://coast.noaa.gov/slr/) - NOAA provided map viewer is to provide federal, state, and local coastal resource managers and planners with a preliminary look at sea level rise and coastal flooding impacts.

 ### Transportation
 - [Accessibility Observatory](http://access.umn.edu/data/datasets/) - As part of the Access Across America series the Accessibility Observatory at UMN evaluates multiple modes of transportation accessibility in major U.S. metropolitan areas.
 Reports are published annually, and select data sets are available through the University of Minnesota's Digital Conservatory.